opportus/object-mapper/README.md

 A *check point*, added to a route, allows you to control (or transform) the value from the *source point* before it reaches the *target point*.

-You can add multiple *check points* to a route.
+You can add multiple *check points* to a *route*.
 In this case, these *check points* form a chain.
-The first *check point* controls the original value from the *source point* and returns the value (transformed or not) to the object mapper.
-Then, the object mapper passes the value to the next checkpoint and so on...
-Until the last checkpoint returns the final value to be assigned to the *target point* by the object mapper.
+The first *check point* controls the original value from the *source point* and returns the value (transformed or not) to the *object mapper*.
+Then, the *object mapper* passes the value to the next *check point* and so on...
+Until the last *check point* returns the final value to be assigned to the *target point* by the *object mapper*.

-So it is important to keep in mind that each *check point* has a unique position (priority) on a route.
+So it is important to keep in mind that each *check point* has a unique position (priority) on a *route*.
 The routed value goes through each of the *check points* from the lowest to the highest positioned ones such as represented below: